jmablog/pretty-instagram-quote-generator/README.md

 ## Customising colours

 In `generator.R`, you will find a named list of colour options that you can change to whatever you like - just make sure each has a name at the top level (`red`, `blue`, `green` etc) and has a `bg`, `text` and `border` value associated.
-The values included by default are taken from [the alert box colours](https://github.com/tajmone/pandoc-goodies/blob/master/templates/html5/github/src/_alerts.scss) used in [Tristano Ajmone's](https://github.com/tajmone) [Pandoc Goodies](https://github.com/tajmone/pandoc-goodies) repo,
+The values included by default are taken from [the alert box colours](https://github.com/tajmone/pandoc-goodies/blob/master/templates/html5/github/src/_alerts.scss) used in [Tristano Ajmone's](https://github.com/tajmone) [Pandoc Goodies](https://github.com/tajmone/pandoc-goodies) repo.

 ![](imgs/colours.png)